microsoft/fast-cli/CONTRIBUTING.md

 Packages are located within the `packages` folder of the repository.
 Each package has a `package.json` file with a `scripts` section that defines the commands available to you for common tasks such as build, test, lint, etc.
 :::

+### Working on foundation components

+Foundation components, found within the `@microsoft/fast-cli` package `components`, will require occasional updates.
+To see these updates, run the `npm run build:foundation-project` at the root.
+This will generate a `temp/foundation` project which you can then use to run storybook using `npm run start:storybook`.
+Making edits inside this temporary project will not be recorded, so you will have to go back into the `@microsoft/fast-cli` package and edit the template files for the component you are editing.
+You should then build the `@microsoft/fast-cli` with `npm run build` and at the root of the project you can run `npm run build:foundation-project -- -c <component-being-edited-1> <component-being-edited-2>`.

 ### Submitting a pull request

 Prior to submitting a pull request please follow the following steps.